Swoop graphic

 Robust Signal Transmission

-In fact, the FCC requires devices operating in the ISM band with even moderate power levels to use some sort of spread spectrum technique.
-One alternative to FHSS is that of direct-sequence spread spectrum (DSSS), which makes the transmitted signal wider in bandwidth than the information bandwidth (and doesn't require hopping between "channels" as a result).
-In theory, FHSS is better at compensating for "jamming" or busy frequency bands, as it can just skip over the troublesome channels.
+In fact, the FCC requires devices operating in the ISM band, even at moderate power levels, to employ a spread‑spectrum technique.
+One alternative to FHSS is direct‑sequence spread spectrum (DSSS), which widens the transmitted signal’s bandwidth beyond the information bandwidth (and does not require hopping between “channels”).
+In theory, FHSS is better at compensating for “jamming” or busy frequency bands, as it can simply skip over troublesome channels.

 Advanced Encryption